nirvanasupermind/skink/README.md

 # skink
-**NOTICE**: interpreter is WiP
+**NOTICE**: implementation for this language is WiP

-Skink is a small, statically typed, interpreted programming language that is  especially suited to numeric computation and scientific computing.
-It emphasizes prototype-based code.
+Skink is a dynamically-typed, interpreted programming language that is  especially suited to numeric computation and scientific computing.
+It emphasizes purely prototype-based code.

 # Specification
 See [SPEC.md](SPEC.md).